pascal-felique/NNCV/README.md

 Models 6-10 belong to Curriculum Learning run 2 (weight decay during training)

-Models 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training)
+Models 11-15 belong to Curriculum Learning and Knowledge Distillation run 1 (no weight decay during training) The trained Teacher model always belongs to Model 5 which corresponds to the Teacher that completed the entire curriculum.

-Models 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training)
+Models 16-20 belong to Curriculum Learning and Knowledge Distillation run 2 (weight decay during training) The trained Teacher model always belongs to Model 10 which corresponds to the Teacher that completed the entire curriculum.

 ### Slurm job outputs